Mary-Joan Negro: Career

-Negro is a founding member of John Houseman's and Margot Harley's The Acting Company in New York City, and of Joseph Stern's Matrix Theatre Company in Los Angeles, and The Antaeus Company.
+Negro is a founding member of John Houseman's and Margot Harley's The Acting Company in New York City, and of Joseph Stern's Matrix Theatre Company in Los Angeles, and the Antaeus Theatre Company.

 Her stage performances include Broadway, off-Broadway, and American repertory companies such as The Acting Company, San Diego's Old Globe Theatre, and the O'Neill Playwrights Conference in Connecticut.

 Negro was nominated for a Tony Award as Best Featured Actress in a Play for her role in Arthur Kopit's Wings (1979), directed by John Madden.